ismaelpolancop/ismaelpolancop/README.md

 </div>

 <h4 align="left">2.
 Here is a application which simulate social media.</h4>
-<p align="left">[On this application the client asked who could manage roles, inventory, refund and sales](https://github.com/ismaelpolancop/socialnetwork)</p>
+<p align="left">Here is the link with instruction to deploy project https://github.com/ismaelpolancop/socialnetwork</p>

 ###